zammad/zammad-admin-documentation/channels/google/accounts.rst

 :doc:`accounts/migrate-from-email-channel`
-   Use the *Migrate now!* button within your email channels to quickly move your mailboxes to Microsoft 365.
+   Use the *Migrate now!* button within your email channels to quickly move your mailboxes to Google.
 You can roll back if things hit the fan!

    .. figure:: /images/channels/google/accounts/migrate-email-channel-to-google.gif
       :alt: Migrate an existing email channel to Google